killa-goose/killa-goose.github.io/README.md

 # tmh-compendium
-An unofficial, user-compiled wiki for TMH, with bells &amp; whistles
+An unofficial, user-compiled wiki for the mobile game The Muscle Hustle (TMH), with bells &amp; whistles.